Spain has a winter!?

 While you don’t want to lug your luggage around, it definitely helps to keep some things on you while you explore.

-We recently also just got this foldable backpack with a rain fly.
+If you plan to be doing more outdoorsy activities, you can go for a backpack instead so that it doesn’t weigh on your shoulders when you’re wearing it for a long time.
+We recently just got this foldable backpack with a rain fly.
 It has tons of zippers, pockets, is waterproof, and packs into itself when you’re not using it.

 Order it on Amazon and they give you a free phone armband for running.

 Visiting Madrid?
 Read: Visiting Madrid’s Main Sights for Free and Cheap